dylanvanyine/Xray-Image-Check/README.md

 # Xray-Image-Check
-checks average values of xray images
+checks average values of xray images of the current day